 Sommer came and went unhindered.
 Altitude and speed kept him safe, and in fact he wasn't even detected.
-The images he returned showed a buildup of more than 1.5 million men and a matching amount of supplies and weapons.
-That day the second Ar-234 finally arrived, and over the next three weeks the two machines flew 13 more missions without interference from Allied defenses.
+The images he returned showed a buildup of more than 1.5 million men, along with a matching amount of supplies and weapons.
+That day the second Ar 234 finally arrived, and over the next three weeks the two machines flew 13 more missions without interference from Allied defenses.
 They returned high-quality intelligence data, but they only confirmed in detail what the Wehrmacht ground commanders knew only too well: the Germans were being beaten by an overwhelmingly superior adversary.

 The results of this became apparent to the jet pilots, when they were forced to withdraw to the Netherlands in early September.
 This did not take them out of harm's way; their airfield at Volkel was plastered by 100 Royal Air Force (RAF) Lancasters in a daylight raid on 3 September 1944.
-The Ar-234s were then withdrawn back to Germany.
-By this time, Ar-234Bs were available for operational use and the prototypes were no longer needed.BACK_TO_TOP
+The Ar 234s were then withdrawn back to Germany.
+By this time, Ar 234Bs were available for operational use, and the prototypes were no longer needed for front-line service.BACK_TO_TOP

 ARADO AR-234B: _____________________ _________________ ___________________________ spec metric english _____________________ _________________ ___________________________ wingspan 14.1 meters 46 feet 4 inches wing area 26.4 sq_meters 284.16 sq_feet length 12.6 meters 41 feet 6 inches height 4.30 meters 14 feet 1 inch empty weight 5,200 kilograms 11,464 pounds MTO weight 9,850 kilograms 21,715 pounds maximum speed 740 KPH 460 MPH / 400 KT service ceiling 10,000 meters 32,810 feet operational radius 800 kilometers 500 MI / 435 NMI _____________________ _________________ ___________________________